OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-insert.md

 # Insert a range of cells using the Excel JavaScript API

-This article provides a code sample that shows how to insert a range of cells with the Excel JavaScript API.
+This article provides a code sample that inserts a range of cells with the Excel JavaScript API.
 For the complete list of properties and methods that the `Range` object supports, see the [Excel.Range class](/javascript/api/excel/excel.range).

 [!include[Excel cells and ranges note](../includes/note-excel-cells-and-ranges.md)]